Jesterhearts/ratatui-wgpu/README.md

 1. No cursor rendering.
     - The location of the cursor is tracked, and operations using it should behave as expected, but the cursor is not rendered to the screen.
-2. Attempting to render more unique (utf8 character * BOLD|ITALIC|UNDERLINED) characters than can
+2. Attempting to render more unique (utf8 character * BOLD|ITALIC) characters than can
    fit in the cache in a single draw call will cause incorrect rendering.
 This is ~3750 characters at the default font size with most fonts.
 If you need more than this, file a bug and I'll do the work to make rendering handle an unbounded number of unique characters.

-   To put that in perspective, rendering every printable ascii character in every combination of styles would take (95 * 8) 760 cache entries or ~20% of the cache.
+   To put that in perspective, rendering every printable ascii character in every combination of styles would take (95 * 4) 380 cache entries or ~10% of the cache.

 ## Dependencies
 This crate attempts to be reasonable with its usage of external dependencies, although it is